paintedlbird7/ScoreKeeper/README.md

-# A ScoreKeeper Android App for basketball game
+# A ScoreKeeper Android App for basketball game bewtween two teams